michauhl/RBPBench/README.md

 Alternatively, a list of transcript IDs can be supplied `--tr-list`, bypassing the MPT selection.
 Which region annotations are to be considered can be further defined via `--tr-types`, and the minimum region annotation overlap can be set via `--gtf-feat-min-overlap`.

+#### Comparing top scoring and bottom scoring sites via k-mer distribution

+In `rbpbench search`, we can further analyze the input regions by looking at their k-mer contents.
+Specifically, we can split the input sequences based on their site scores, and see if the k-mer distributions differ between the top scoring and bottom scoring sites.
+This usually works well if the BED region scores (default in column 5, change via `--bed-score-col`) are somehow indicative of the binding site quality, and thus also the presence of known binding motifs.
+This presence (or change in k-mer contents) can then be observed in the k-mer distribution plot.
+Further options include setting k (`--kmer-plot-k`), or change the splitting behavior via setting `--kmer-plot-top-n` and/or `--kmer-plot-bottom-n`.
+This way, we can e.g. compare the top 1000 scoring (`--kmer-plot-top-n 1000`) with the bottom 1000 scoring (`--kmer-plot-bottom-n 1000`) sites.

 #### Helper scripts